code0monkey1/clean-architecture-typescript-learn/README.md

             ]
     ```

 1. Next we specify the folders that we want to be included for the compilation process during `development`, and  the `build` phase.
-During the development phase , it makes sense to include the `test` files for compilation , but this should be excluded in the `build` phase , as test files are not useful for deployment purposes.
+During the development phase , it makes sense to include the `test` files for compilation , but this should be excluded in the `build` phase , as test files are not useful for deployment purposes.So, go to the `include` attribute in the `tsconfig.json` file, and include `src` and `test` .

+     ```json
+        "include": [
+      "src",
+      "test"

+      ]
+     ```

       - For this we will create an extra `tsconfig` file : `tsconfig-build.json` ( the configuration for the build phase)